The ROM ‘Minoan’ Goddess: The Minoan Relations

 For over a century archaeologists from the British School at Athens have excavated at the site of the large Minoan town of Roussolakkos (here on a map), near the modern town of Palaikastro in eastern Crete, and at the nearby Bronze Age mountain-top sanctuary of Petsophas.
 The excavations have been well-published, and further records are kept in the archives of the British School at Athens.

-The ‘Palaikastro Kouros’, c.
-1525-1450 BC, now in the Archaeological Museum, Sitea, Crete
+The ‘Palaikastro Kouros’, around 1525-1450 BCE, now in the Archaeological Museum, Sitea, Crete

-Photograph reproduced with the permission of the British School at Athens, BSA Excavations Records-PLK 420-PhA 454 © BSA
+Photograph: reproduced with the permission BSA Excavations Records-PLK 420-PhA 454 © the British School at Athens

 This spectacular figurine came to light only recently, discovered over several seasons between 1987 and 1990 in and around Building 5 to the north of the excavated area at Roussolakkos, during excavations directed by J.A.
 MacGillivray and L.H.
 Sackett.
 It was found in many pieces, some of them badly burnt.
-When it was reconstructed it proved to be a figure of a youth, around 50 cm tall, and made up of eight ivory sections joined together with boxwood and ornamented with precious materials, such as dark serpentine hair, rock crystal eyeballs, and gold-foil clothes (sandals, and a kilt).
-Unlike the other Minoan figurines (both archaeologically excavated and ‘suspect’) which were made of elephant ivory, this statuette is hippopotamus ivory – from the lower canine tusks.
+When it was reconstructed it proved to be a figure of a youth, around 50cm tall, and made up of eight ivory sections joined together with boxwood and ornamented with precious materials, such as dark serpentine hair, rock crystal eyeballs, and gold-foil clothes (sandals, and a kilt).
+Unlike the other Minoan figurines (both archaeologically excavated and ‘suspect’) which were made of elephant ivory, this statuette is hippopotamus ivory–from the lower canine tusks.
 This is the largest and most elaborate of the ivory figurines known from Crete.

-The excavators identified Building 5 as a town shrine, and the ivory youth as a cult statue of a god, perhaps a youthful Diktaean Zeus himself, who, according to legend, was born in this area of Crete, and had a sanctuary nearby from the 8th century BC.
-They believed that the Building 5 shrine was vandalized and the figurine was intentionally broken and scattered before the whole building was finally destroyed around 1450 BC.
+The excavators identified Building 5 as a town shrine, and the ivory youth as a cult statue of a god, perhaps a youthful Diktaean Zeus himself, who, according to legend, was born in this area of Crete, and had a sanctuary nearby from the 8th century BCE.
+They believed that the Building 5 shrine was vandalized and the figurine was intentionally broken and scattered before the whole building was finally destroyed around 1450 BCE.

-The ivory boys from Palaikastro, c.
-1600-1500 BC
+The ivory boys from Palaikastro, around 1600-1500 BCE

-Drawing from Evans, ‘Palace of Minos’ volume 3 (1930) figure 310
+Image: A. Evans, Palace of Minos volume 3 (1930) figure 310

 It was during the first excavation seasons at Roussolakkos, directed by R.C.
 Bosanquet and R.M.
 Dawkins, that another pair of small ivory figurines was found in a Minoan house to the south of the excavation area (block Sigma) in 1904.
 Coincidentally, C.T.
 Currelly, who would later be the ROM’s first director, took part in that excavation season.
 These were two ivory figurines of young boys with shaved heads, one seated and one standing.
-The seated boy, about 5cm tall, was carved from a single piece of ivory, while the standing boy, who is 10.5 cm tall, seems, from photographs, to have separately carved arms attached at the shoulder.
+The seated boy, about 5cm tall, was carved from a single piece of ivory, while the standing boy, who is 10.5cm tall, seems, from photographs, to have separately carved arms attached at the shoulder.
 When these pieces were excavated, they were believed to be imported Egyptian objects, but they are now accepted as being made by Minoan craftsmen.

 Most of the evidence for Minoan ivory figurines comes from these two Cretan sites, but there are examples of fragments which are not so expertly carved, and that suggest that there were several ancient Cretan workshops producing different styles.
 Finds made in 1980-1982 of small-scale heads and limbs from the Minoan palatial buildings at Turkogeitonia, at Archanes, near Knossos, are more crudely carved.
 There are also some examples of Mycenean ivory figurines from mainland Greece from approximately the same date that look rather different stylistically.
 Perhaps the best example is the trio of figures, carved from a single piece of ivory, found at Mycenae and now in the Athens National Archaeological Museum.